megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 Implementation of CarSellOrderBox
 *********************************

-CarSellorder is implemented according to description from the (`“Custom Box Class creation section” <07-Sidechain-SDK-extension.html#custom-box-class-creation>`_) as public final class CarSellOrderBox extends AbstractNoncedBox<SellOrderProposition, CarSellOrderBoxData, CarSellOrderBox>
+A CarSellorder is implemented according to description from the (`“Custom Box Class creation section” <07-Sidechain-SDK-extension.html#custom-box-class-creation>`_) as public final class CarSellOrderBox extends AbstractNoncedBox<SellOrderProposition, CarSellOrderBoxData, CarSellOrderBox>

 Nothing special about implementation.